 In reality the game never started.
 Over a five-year period, no mental health provider or residential facility fully understood the importance of trauma-informed, attachment-focused and family-involved therapy.

 Today I suspect that my son was also exposed to alcohol in the womb.
 Fetal Alcohol Spectrum Disorder and the resulting brain damage would further explain his gross inability to learn from mistakes.

 Upon release from prison at 19, my son remained his own worst enemy.
 Unable to relate to people, he found comfort in drugs – any readily available substance to get high.
 Soon he became an addict.
 Arrest upon arrest.
 Not surprisingly, his most recent prison sentence involved a drug deal gone wrong.
 Thankfully no one died.

 Yet I still have hope.

 Two years ago we almost turned the corner.
 My son accepted my invitation to stay with me.
 That’s when he finally opened up to me about his drug problem.
 We talked.
 I mean really talked about his insecurities, mis-perceptions and regrets.
 And his unrelenting anger while living in my home.

-However, he abruptly left late one night after only two weeks of positive connections – needing another fix more than family.
+After two weeks of positive connections, he abruptly left late one night – needing another fix more than family.